martgras/esphome/esphome/components/modbus_controller/readme.md

 See the MODBUS Specification: https://www.developpez.net/forums/attachments/p196506d1451307310/systemes/autres-systemes/automation/probleme-com-modbus-pl7-pro/controllerprotocolv2.3.pdf/ for details about the registers

 ## TIP
-Write support using switch / output controls is not implemented yet.
+Write support is only implemented for switches.
 However the C++ code already has the required methods to write to a modbus register

 These methods can be called from a lambda.